-Allowing users to book your services online is easy for you and for them.
+Allowing users to book your services online through an appointment booking plugin or a service business scheduling software.
 Booking your services does not always imply a paid service, it could also imply a free 15 minute consultation service.
 You can create a very simply booking form using Google Docs and embed it on a dedicated page.

 4. Accept Online Payments